If you want to appeal

 Making a formal complaint

-If you feel your request has not been handled fairly, you can raise it formally (‘raise a grievance’) with your employer.
+If you feel your request has not been handled fairly, you can raise a grievance.
+This is where you make a formal complaint to your employer.

-You might be able to use the Acas Arbitration Scheme for some flexible working cases, instead of going to employment tribunal.
+You might be able to use Acas arbitration for some flexible working cases, instead of going to an employment tribunal.

 If you've been treated unfairly because of your request